 |

 The Chrono library is the main library that bitrl is using in order to simulate robots and create environments for reinforcement learning agents.
 As such, knowing your way around Chrono is essential.
 However, Chrono is a relatively large library with many components and therefore not necessarily easy to grasp.
-In a series of examples, we will see main components of the library that bitrl utilizes.
+In a series of examples, we will see the main components of the library that bitrl utilizes.
 Note that you should have compiled Chrono with Irrlicht support in order to be able to run this example.

 Compiling and running the code will not do anything exciting as can be verified by the image below